Elfwood: Site content

 Each piece was reviewed by moderators before being displayed in a gallery, and profanity and provocative language were not allowed.
 As of August 31, 2005 the rules were simplified, and in May 2009 they were further streamlined allowing also Non-Genre contents under a new "Other Works" tab.
+Members had to be 13 years or older to join with a real name.

 Artistic Display Areas

 Elfwood had three main display areas for creative work: